 Violence prevention

-Tips for refining or creating effective and enforceable policies to prevent violence in the workplace.
+Try the following tips to refine or create effective and enforceable policies to prevent violence at work.
 These strategies can help you develop and communicate policies for leaders and employees.

 Understand the issue

-• Consult your legal advisor if you suspect that mental illness is a factor in violent or aggressive behaviour before engaging in disciplinary action.
+• Consult your legal advisor if you suspect that mental illness is a factor in violent or aggressive behaviour.
+Do this before engaging in disciplinary action.
 Ensure you are in compliance with applicable human rights legislation.

 • Unaddressed conflict among co-workers may contribute to unhealthy and potentially dangerous workplaces.